ppgee/cocos-pnp/README.md

   orientation?: TWebOrientations // Cocos build device orientation value exportChannels?: TChannel[] // Channels to export.
 If empty or not specified, export all channels. skipBuild?: boolean // Whether to skip the build process.
 Default is false. enableSplash?: boolean // Whether to set a custom splash screen.
-Default is false. injectOptions?: {
+Default is true. injectOptions?: {
     [key in TChannel]: {
       head: string // Appended to the head tag in HTML